zoumi/iron-config/README.md

 #iron-config
 This is a config file reader for Iron framework(an web framework writen in Rust).

-You can put all you setting in a file which names Iron.toml.
+You can put all you settings in a file which names Iron.toml.

-#It will search Iron.toml by this order:
+##It will search Iron.toml by this order:

-1, The value of IRON_CONFIG_FILE in environment variable.
+1, `The value of IRON_CONFIG_FILE in environment variable.`

-2, ./Iron.toml
+2, `./Iron.toml`

-3, ./site/Iron.toml
+3, `./site/Iron.toml`

-#Usage:
+##Usage:
 In you Cargo.toml:

 ```toml